MicrosoftDocs/dataexplorer-docs/data-explorer/connect-sql-clients.md

 ---
-title: Connect to Azure Data Explorer with SQL Server emulation - Azure Data Explorer
+title: Connect from common SQL clients - Azure Data Explorer
-description: This article describes how to connect to Azure Data Explorer with SQL Server emulation from various clients in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.custom: has-adal-ref ms.date: 02/23/2023
+description: This article describes how to connect to Azure Data Explorer with SQL Server emulation from various clients in Azure Data Explorer. ms.topic: reference ms.date: 02/23/2023
 ---